valcriss/TrinityCore.GameClient.Net.Lib/README.md

 ---
 ### What i am currently working on :
 **Working on moving the player :**
-- [x] Facing a position or facing a specific angle
-- [x] Sit and stand
 - [ ] Moving forward, backward, strafe, walking, running and sending movement heartbeats
 - [ ] Jumps